Exponentially slow thermalization and the robustness of Hilbert space fragmentation: Rigorous bounds on relaxation and mixing times

 \section{Rigorous bounds on relaxation and mixing times}

-In this section we will prove bounds on the relaxation and mixing times of the Markov process $\mcm$ associated with the pair-flip RU dynamics studied in the main text, as defined in App.~\ref{app:stochastics}.
+In this section we will prove bounds on the relaxation and mixing times of the Markov process $\mcm$ associated with the pair-flip RU dynamics studied in the main text, as defined in Sec.~\ref{app:stochastics}.

 Before we begin, some remarks and reminders on notation.
 The initial states we consider will always be computational basis product states, referred to simply as ``product states'' in what follows. $\psi$ will be used to denote an arbitrary product state.
 We will write $\psi(t)$ for a sequence of product states obtained as a particular realization of the Markov process defined by $\mcm$.
 This is to be distinguished from the {\it probability distribution} one obtains from evolving a given state $\psi$ for time $t$, which we write as $\k{\mcm^t\psi}$.
 As mentioned above, the double stochasticity of $\mcm$ implies that $\mcm$'s equilibrium distribution is uniform on the space of product states, which we will denote as $\mch$ by a slight abuse of notation.